nsidc/OpenSearchlight/README.md

 Description Document, making queries against OpenSearch services a little easier from JS clients.

+## TODO

+* Enable ES6 syntax and structure.
+See branch soac-62 for some experimenting along these lines.
+* Move from `Grunt` to `webpack` for building and deployment.

 ## Download
 Download the [minified version][min] or the [development version][max].